-No matter how awesome email marketing is, if you have only 12 people on your list, you won’t be seeing significant results.
+No matter how awesome email marketing is, if you have only 12 people on your list of subscribers, you won’t be seeing significant results.

-That’s why it’s crucial to focus on growing your email list in 2021.
+That’s why it’s crucial to focus on growing your email subscriber list in 2022.
 Fortunately, you can do it for free.
 In this article, we’re showing you how.

-But in 2021, growing your email list is what will give your business the strongest boost.
+But in 2022, growing your email subscriber list is what will give your business the strongest boost.
 Here’s why.

 Not everyone who visits your website or social media profile is immediately ready to buy.
 But that doesn’t mean they won’t eventually be ready!

-Without an email list, you might lose out on potential clients or customers just because they found you at the wrong time.
+Without a list, you might lose out on potential clients or customers just because they found you at the wrong time.
 But when you collect their email address, you get to show up in their inbox at regular intervals to strategically educate them until they are ready to buy.

 ConvertKit landing pages were designed by world-class pros to be fully customizable and give you the quick data to improve your conversion rates and grow your business.Create a free ConvertKit account